 I would like to thank each of you for every experience shared, friendship made and the good times we had together.
-I would like all of you to know that working alongside you was very rewarding and i really appreciate all the help you have extended to me through tough times.
+I would like all of you to know that working alongside you was very rewarding and I really appreciate all the help you have extended to me through tough times.
 It makes me wish that I had the chance to work with you more.
-Words are not enough to express my gratitude but i pray that one day our paths can cross again in future.
+Words are not enough to express my gratitude but I pray that one day our paths can cross again in the future.

 It doesn’t mean that am saying goodbye forever.
 You can still reach me at my personal email at ([email protected]) or my cell phone, 555-555-555.

 Thank you again and wish the company more successful.